zlecenia/c201001.mask.services/docs/device-data-modules.md

 ## Overview

-The MASKSERVICE C20 device data system has been modularized into four specialized components coordinated by an orchestrator pattern.
+The MASKTRONIC C20 device data system has been modularized into four specialized components coordinated by an orchestrator pattern.
 This architecture improves maintainability, scalability, and code organization.

 ## Architecture